datacamp/authoring/docs/faq/README.md

 ## I need a package but it's not installed on your servers, what can I do?

 At the moment a lot of packages that can be used for Data Science are installed on our servers.
-There's no easy way to install packages yourself, however if you come accross a package you think should really be installed, you can mail `content-engineering@datacamp.com`.
+There's no easy way to install packages yourself, however if you come across a package you think should really be installed, you can mail `content-engineering@datacamp.com`.
 Please note that there is no guarantee that we will install the package.